ssapra/docs-build-service/tutorial.md

 **All the credentials required during image creation need to be a part of the team configuration.
 This includes registry credentials for the built images and repository credentials for the source code if it lies in a private repository**

 Only the users that belong to a team will be allowed to create images against said team.
-Additionally, they will be they only ones who can monitor the builds against an image.
+Additionally, they will be the only ones who can check the builds against an image.

 You can configure a team using a file with the following `yaml` structure.